Simon-W-M/kaprekars_constant/README.md

 ## Loopy

+I then chucked the function in a loop
 Ran it through a loop to try all iterations from 1000 to 9998 Had to test to see if all numbers are same otherwise the while loop would loop for infinity